Hecatron/GBD.Embedded.CMake4Mbed/docs/Arduino Due SAM3X8E/mbed Target - Cmsis Notes.md

 ## Targets

-The name of the class within the target.py file (ARDUINODUE) will first pick up the directory TARGET_ARDUINODUE The additional macro TARGET_SAM3X8E will allow both directories called the same within hal / cmsis to be also included / picked up for compilation
+The name of the class within the target.py file (ARDUINODUE) will first pick up the directory TARGET_ARDUINODUE I've also added the parent directories to extra labels self.extra_labels = ['Atmel', 'SAM', 'SAM3X8E'] I'm not sure if this is needed, but I think it might indicate to the build system to look in those parent directories for additional headers which is what I need anyway

-I think mbed just compiles and links any .c it finds in the cmsis / hal directories so we need to be careful about only including what we need
+From what I can gather mbed auto compiles and links any .c files it finds in the cmsis / hal directories so we need to be careful about only including what we need

- * when looking through the cmsis directory the python build script will pick up on TARGET_SAM3X8E from the macros and include this
- * when looking through the hal directory the python build script will pick up on TARGET_ARDUINODUE from the class name of the target and include this and include the parent directory TARGET_SAM3X8E because of it's inclusion in the macro's

 Additional values within the target include

  * ARDUINO_DUE_X for the board definition in the macros's
  *  __SAM3X8E__ to select the right CPU in the macro's
- * Atmel and SAM within the exta labels

 ## CMSIS Core Files